Quadratic variation and quadratic roughness

-We clarify these issues by investigating in detail the dependence of quadratic variation with respect to the sequence of partitions, and deriving sufficient conditions for the stability of quadratic variation with respect to this choice.
+We clarify these issues by investigating in detail the dependence of quadratic variation with respect to the sequence of partitions and deriving sufficient conditions for the stability of quadratic variation with respect to the choice of partition sequence.
 These conditions are related to an irregularity property of the path, which we call {\it quadratic roughness} (Def. \ref{def.rough}): this property requires cross-products of increments along the partition to average to zero at certain scales and is different from other notions of roughness such as H\"older roughness \cite{FrizHairer} or the concept of $\rho-$irregularity as put forth by Catellier and Gubinelli \cite{catellier2016}.
-H\"older roughness, like H\"older regularity, involves the amplitude of increments of a function, whereas our definition crucially involves their sign (or 'phase' in the multidimensional case).
-The relation between quadratic roughness and $\rho-$irregularity \cite{catellier2016} is less clear. $\rho-$irregularity is based on the smoothness of the local time of a path; while our approach relies only on the existence of quadratic variation along certain partition sequences and does not require existence of a local time, it is possible that such properties would be implied by the existence of a smooth local time.
+H\"older roughness, like H\"older regularity, involves the amplitude of increments of a function, whereas our definition crucially involves the sign of the increments (or `phase' in the multidimensional case).
+The relation between quadratic roughness and $\rho-$irregularity \cite{catellier2016} is less clear. $\rho-$irregularity is based on the smoothness of the local time of a path; while our approach relies only on the existence of quadratic variation along certain partition sequences and does not require the existence of a local time, it is possible that such properties would be implied by the existence of a smooth local time.

 We present two main results in this paper.
 First, we show that the quadratic roughness property is satisfied almost-surely by Brownian paths (Theorem \ref{thm.brownian}).
-This implies the quadratic roughness property for

-Our second main result (Theorem \ref{main.theorem}) is an invariance result for pathwise quadratic variation: we show that for H\"older-continuous paths satisfying this irregularity condition, the quadratic variation along balanced partitions (Def. \ref{def.balance}) is invariant with respect to the choice of the partition sequence.
-This leads to an {\it invariant} definition of quadratic variation, a robust formulation of the pathwise F\"ollmer-It\^o calculus (Theorem \ref{thm.ito}) for such irregular paths.
+Our second main result (Theorem \ref{main.theorem}) is an invariance result for pathwise quadratic variation: we show that for H\"older-continuous paths satisfying this irregularity condition, the quadratic variation along balanced partitions (Def. \ref{def.balance}) is invariant with respect to the choice of the partition sequences.
+This leads to an {\it invariant} definition of quadratic variation, and a robust formulation of the pathwise F\"ollmer-It\^o calculus (Theorem \ref{thm.ito}) for such irregular paths.